Welcome to the second installment of the Introduction To French Polishing Series: Alcohol and Oils.

 Different finishers have personal preferences in using different types of oils, so you’ll need to experiment to find out which oils work the best for your own technique and applications.
 I use both walnut and olive oil in different ways throughout the French Polishing process for specific purposes aimed at producing the highest quality, most beautiful, and best sounding finish possible.

-In the next installment of this series we will be looking at the Pad used for application and you’ll even get some special videos to help you get a better understanding of the basic technique, to check it out CLICK HERE.
+In the next installment of this series we will be looking at the Pad used for application and you’ll even get some special videos to help you get a better understanding of the basic technique.

 Introduction To French Polishing: Shellac, Oils, & Alcohol – eBook